PraveenKumarSuggula/C_Sharp_Programs/README.md

 # C_Sharp_Programs
-A practice of some basic logical programs using C# language
+A practice of some basic compitative logical programs using C# language